The Nurture Assumption: Summary

-Harris also argues against the effects of birth order.
+More specifically, Harris also argues against the effects of birth order.
 She states: Birth order effects are like those things that you think you see out of the corner of your eye but that disappear when you look at them closely.
 They do keep turning up but only because people keep looking for them and keep analyzing and reanalyzing their data until they find them.

 Harris' most innovative idea was to look outside the family and to point at the peer group as an important shaper of the child's psyche.
 For example, children of immigrants learn the language of their home country with ease and speak with the accent of their peers rather than their parents.
 Children identify with their classmates and playmates rather than their parents, modify their behavior to fit with the peer group, and this ultimately helps to form the character of the individual.
+Harris called her idea "group socialization theory," which she summarized as the assertion that "children get their ideas of how to behave by identifying with a group and taking on its attitudes, behaviors, speech, and styles of dress and adornment."

 Reception

-The Nurture Assumption received mixed responses.
+The Nurture Assumption received mostly positive responses.
 The neuroscientist Robert Sapolsky says her book is "based on solid science".
 The psychologist Steven Pinker of Harvard predicts that the book "will come to be seen as a turning point in the history of psychology".

-However, the psychologist Frank Farley claims that "she's taking an extreme position based on a limited set of data.
-Her thesis is absurd on its face, but consider what might happen if parents believe this stuff!"
 Wendy Williams, who studies how environment affects IQ, argues that "there are many, many good studies that show parents can affect how children turn out in both cognitive abilities and behavior".
 The psychologist Jerome Kagan argues that Harris "ignores some important facts, ones that are inconsistent with this book's conclusions".

-Harris rejects the idea that The Nurture Assumption will encourage parents to neglect or mistreat their children.
+Harris herself, however, went on to most vividly reject the notion in particular that The Nurture Assumption will encourage parents to neglect or mistreat their children.
 She maintains that parents will continue to treat their children well "for the same reason you are nice to your friends and your partner, even though you have no hopes of molding their character.
 For the same reason your great-grandparents were nice to their children, even though they didn't believe in the nurture assumption".